Statler: State-Maintaining Language Models for Embodied Reasoning: Experiments

-In order to better understand the behavior of \acronym, we analyze the success rate of code generation based on the type of textual utterance.
-Specifically, we categorize each query as either \emph{temporal} or \emph{non-temporal} depending on whether it involves temporal reasoning.
-Table~\ref{tb:main-result-wo-individual-truncation}\matt{Previous caption mentioned ``without truncation''.
-Do we need to say it?} summarizes the performance of \acronym in comparison to \vanillallm on both types of queries.
-We note that we consider the sequence of steps up until the point that model fails to generate a correct code, including the step on which it failed.
-The difference in denominator between the two models under the same setting results from the fact that the models fail at different steps in some episodes.
-We also report an alternative way to calculate the success rate in Table~\ref{tb:main-result-wo-individual-truncation}, by aligning the set of queries evaluated by both of the models.\matt{What are we referring to? \response{JD} I believe it refers to truncation.
-But we should make it clearer.}
+In order to better understand the behavior of \acronym in comparison to Code-as-Policies, we analyze the success rates based on the type of user queries.
+Specifically, we categorize each query as either \emph{temporal} or \emph{non-temporal} depending on whether responding to the query necessitates temporal reasoning.
+We emphasize that contemporary methods, including the baselines that we consider, use non-temporal queries for evaluation.
+Table~\ref{tb:main-result-wo-individual-truncation} summarizes the resulting accuracy.
+The models often fail at different steps in an episode.
+We note that, when calculating accuracy we only consider the sequence of steps until the model fails to generate the correct code, which explains the mismatch in the denominators.

-Examining the failure cases reveals some interesting observations.
-Firstly, we find that both models generally successfully handle the basic pick-and-place tasks.
-However the baseline model consistently fails to generate a response when presented with a non-trivial query that involves reasoning over the past.
-Secondly, thanks to its state-updating mechanism, our model demonstrated superior comprehension of complex queries, resulting in a better performance.
-For instance, in queries like ``Put the block in the golden bowl on the block in the silver bowl'' our model executed flawlessly, whereas the baseline model consistently failed.